WARBLER GRAND TOUR

 The migration phenomenon

 This region draws people from all over the world, in other words, the eastern warbler capitol.
 Each spring, thousands of passerines, waders, shorebirds and raptors pass through this area for breeding areas further north.
-With many Important Bird Areas, the flyway concentration and a little luck, we have a chance to see every one of these 38 eastern warblers while picking up many other species along the way.
+With many Important Bird Areas, the flyway concentration and a little luck, we have a chance to see every one of the eastern warblers, flycatchers, and vireos while picking up many other species along the way.
 Because of all these opportunities it is called the Warbler Grand Tour.

 Kentucky Warbler with She Flew Birding Tours on our Warbler Grand Tour.